gmarpons/Barcelona_Database_Apps/README.md

 summary(cars)
 qplot(speed, dis, data=cars) + geom_smooth()
 ```
-For more information on the combination of R code and the very simple Markdown language, you must also visit the [R Markdown website](https://github.com/rstudio/rmarkdown#readme).
+For more information on the combination of R code and the very simple Markdown language, you must also visit the [RMarkdown website](https://github.com/rstudio/rmarkdown#readme).

 For more information on the script or any suggestion (very welcome!), contact us at analisi.guanyem@gmail.com.